Matthew Perry

 Matthew Perry in the TV series 'Friends'

-Intensive filming allowed the star to practically overcome his alcohol addiction.
-"I had a job that changed my life, which I had dreamed of, so I drank much less than usual," he recalled in his memoirs.
+The intense filming schedule actually helped the star get his drinking under control.
+"I had this life-changing job I'd always dreamed of, so I was drinking way less than usual," he recalled in his memoirs.

 Chandler's Unforgettable Moments! - Friends

 The series gained popularity immediately.
-By 2002, Perry's fees for a single episode reached 1 million dollars.
-In addition, he became in demand in feature films, primarily as a comedy actor.
+By 2002, Perry was pulling in $1 million per episode.
+He also became a hot commodity in movies, especially comedies.
 Matthew appeared in such films as "Fools Rush In" with Salma Hayek (1997) and "Three to Tango" (1999) with Neve Campbell.

 Matthew Perry in the movie 'Three to Tango'